 - SPISE culminates with student project competitions in which each student team gives an oral presentation of their hands-on project before demonstrating the workings of their project.
 These final competitions are open to the public, and sponsors and parents are urged to attend and cheer for their students.

-We are pleased to report that SPISE graduates from the 2012-2016 classes are now enrolled at some of the world’s top science and engineering universities including MIT, Stanford, Harvard, Columbia, Dartmouth, University of Toronto, Univ.
-College London, University of Edinburgh, Univ.
-North Carolina-Chapel Hill, Trent Univ., Florida Institute of Technology,Univ. of Rochester, Macalester College and UWI.
+We are pleased to report that SPISE graduates from the 2012-2019 classes are now enrolled at some of the world’s top science and engineering universities as listed in the Table above.
 Most of these students have substantial financial aid packages, and some have full scholarships.
 This represents a tremendous early return on the investment provided by their SPISE sponsors.

-Below are three documents that describe SPISE.
-Please feel free to distribute these either as hardcopy or electronically to colleagues, friends and family.
+Please feel free to distribute this either as hardcopy or electronically to colleagues, friends and family.
 Thank you for sharing in our vision and helping to spread the word about SPISE!

 Please contact Prof. Cardinal Warde (email@example.com or 1-617-699-1281) – Faculty Director of SPISE, or Dr. Dinah Sah (firstname.lastname@example.org or 1-617-803-2135) – Director of SPISE, with your questions about the program and about student sponsorship.
-Also, please be sure to read the Frequently Asked Questions (FAQs) above for further details about SPISE.
+Also, for further details about SPISE, please be sure to read the Frequently Asked Questions (FAQs) in the link below.